mysidewalk/interview/README.md

 directories containing your answers, and email your submission to matt at mindmixer dot com and joel at mindmixer dot com.

 Please do not fork, post a pull request, or in any other way publicly expose your answers.
+This is further covered in the license included with this repository.

-Any vagueness in the questions or difficulty that you encounter reproducing the source locally and getting it to run is likely an intentional part of the evaluation, as such, while feedback is always appreciated, candidates experiencing difficulty should not expect assistance.
+Any vagueness in the questions or difficulty that you encounter reproducing the source locally and getting it to run is a useful and intentional part of the evaluation, as such, while feedback is always appreciated, candidates experiencing difficulty should not expect assistance.